davidrapson/davidrapson.co.uk/source/_posts/2014-11-20-improving-performance.md

 ### Getting the hash into Jekyll

 As I'm using Jekyll I needed a way to reference the latest hash in the `<head>` of the page.
-Thankfully Jekyll allows the creating of [custom data files](http://jekyllrb.com/docs/datafiles/) as a means of allowing data to be referenced in templates.
+Thankfully Jekyll allows the creation of [custom data files](http://jekyllrb.com/docs/datafiles/) as a means of allowing data to be referenced in templates.

 To get the correct hash I used Gulp to get an MD5 hash of the contents of my stylesheets and generate a JSON file in the `_data` directory with the following format: